Home > Destinations > Europe > Norway > Suggested Itineraries > The Fjords in One Week

 Day 4: A Trio of Resorts: Stryn, Loen & Olden

 On the morning of Day 4, leave Geiranger and take the ferry across the Geirangerfjord to Hellesylt, a scenic hour's boat ride.
-At Hellesylt, follow the signs south along Route 60 to Stryn, a distance of 50km (31 miles).
-You can check in to a hotel for the night at Stryn or at Loen or Olden, since the cluster of resorts are close together.
+At Hellesylt, follow the signs south along Rte.
+60 to Stryn, a distance of 50km (31 miles).
+You can check in to a hotel for the night at Stryn or at Loen or Olden; the cluster of resorts are close together.

 From your home base in Stryn, you are poised to explore one of the natural wonders of Norway, the ice plateau of Jostedalsbreen National Park.
-This wonder lies between Sognefjord and Nordfjord.
 The glacier is the largest in Europe, and you must have a qualified guide to tour it.

 Day 5: Fjaerland